 Military Briefs and Training

-In his years of service to the military, Dr. Foubert has done several things.
-Dr. Foubert briefed the leaders of SAPRO at the Pentagon about how to prevent sexual violence.
+In addition, Dr. Foubert briefed the leaders of SAPRO at the Pentagon about how to prevent sexual violence.
 In addition, he has testified before Congress, briefing the House Armed Services Committee subcommittee on Military Personnel regarding how to prevent rape in the military.

-Dr. Foubert has a long-standing working relationship with the U.S. Naval Academy.
+Dr. Foubert worked as a consultant for a decade with the U.S. Naval Academy.
 He was a chief architect and author of the USNA SHAPE program -- a 16 part educational program for midshipmen about sexual violence.
 He also partnered with the U.S. Army in Europe (USAREUR) to write a military-specific rape prevention program.
-At the end of this work, he briefed 4 star General Carter Hamm on the findings.
+At the end of this work, he briefed 4 star General Carter Hamm on the findings, demonstrating significantly improved attitudes, likelihood of raping, and bystander intervention among non-commissioned officers.

 Below are several programs he often presents to military audiences: